ipaintcode/react-auth0/README.md

 ### `npm start`

+Runs the app in the development mode and starts server.js.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br>
+You will also see any lint errors in the console.
+Output errors from API
+Script value: `run-p start:client start:server`

+### `npm start:client`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>
+You will also see any lint errors in the console.

+### `npm start:server`

+Runs the api in the development mode.<br>
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 You will also see any lint errors in the console.

 ### `npm test`